-Please browse the site to learn more about my services.
-Package options are located at the investment page and packages can be customized to meet your needs.
+Session pricing information is located on the investment page.
 Please contact me via email (firstname.lastname@example.org) or phone (608.575.8207) to reserve your date or if you have questions.

 How long in advance should I reserve my due date?

-I only book three to four births a month to ensure my availability.
+I only book two to three births a month to ensure my availability.
 As soon as you are considering having your birth photographed, please contact me.
 The sooner I know your due date, the more likely I will be available.
 I will have you sign a contract and pay a deposit to reserve your date.
 The remainder is due on the day of your birth.
-Supplemental products, such as birth announcements and framed prints, can be ordered and paid for separately after the birth.
+Supplemental products, such as birth announcements and books, can be ordered and paid for separately after the birth.

 Worst case scenario: What if you can’t make it to my birth?!

 I clear my calendar and guarantee attendance at your birth one week before and one week after your due date.
-In the event that I experience a personal or medical emergency within that time frame and miss your birth, your deposit will be refunded at 100%.
-If you go into labor outside the two week window I cannot guarantee my attendance at your birth and your deposit will not be refunded.
+In the event that I experience a personal or medical emergency within that time frame, I will call my alternate photographer.
 However, even outside the two week window, I will do my absolute best to make it to your birth.
-In the three years photographing births, I have never missed one, in or outside the two-week window.
+In the ten years photographing births, I have never missed one, in or outside the two-week window.

 When do you arrive and how long do you stay at my birth?

-Ideally, I arrive 2-3 hours before you deliver.
+Ideally, I arrive around three hours before you deliver.
 I stay after the birth for about an hour, and longer if family and friends are there to meet the newborn.
-If you deliver overnight, I will come back within the next two days to photograph the newborn with family and friends.
+If you deliver overnight, I will come back within the next two days to photograph your baby with family and friends.
 I want to capture those special moments for you.
 My services include up to 6 hours of photographing.
 If we need more time, I’m willing to work with your needs.
 You never know what’s going to happen during birth!

 How do you know when to arrive at the hospital?